Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Problem setup

 where $\phi_{s,a} \in \mathbb{R}^d$ is the feature map at a state-action pair $(s,a)$.
 The log-linear policy builds on the softmax policy by applying the softmax function to a set of linear functions in a given feature space.
-More importantly, it exactly characterizes the linear function approximation via policy parametrization~\citep{agarwal2019optimality}; see~\cite{miryoosefi2022simple,amani2021safe} for linear constrained MDPs.
+More importantly, it exactly characterizes the linear function approximation via policy parametrization~\citep{agarwal2021optimality}; see~\cite{miryoosefi2022simple,amani2021safe} for solving constrained MDPs with linear function approximation.